devhub-tools/live_sync/README.md

   end
   ```

-Add a migration to setup replication:
+Add a migration to setup replication (requires superuser permissions to subscribe to all tables):

   ```elixir
   defmodule MyApp.Repo.Migrations.SetupLiveSync do